The resilience error and technical debt

 Revenue stream disruption

-Technical debt can disrupt revenue streams either in the course of retirement projects, or when defects in production systems need attention.
-When those systems are out of production for repairs or testing, revenue capture might undergo short disruptions.
-Technical debt can extend those disruptions or increase their frequency.
+Technical debt can disrupt revenue streams either in the course of being retired, or when defects in production systems need attention.
+When those systems are taken out of production for repairs or testing, revenue capture might undergo short disruptions.
+Burdens of technical debt can extend those disruptions, or increase their frequency.

 For example, a technical debt consisting of the absence of an automated test can lengthen a disruption while the system undergoes manual tests.
-Technical debt consisting of misalignment between the testing and production environments can allow defects to slip through.
-Undetected defects can create new disruptions.
+A technical debt consisting of a misalignment between a testing environment and the production environment can allow defects in a repair or enhancement to slip through, creating new disruptions as those new defects get attended to.
 Even a short disruption of a high-volume revenue stream can be expensive.

-In advance of any debt retirement effort, we can identify some associations between classes of technical debt and certain revenue streams.
+Some associations between classes of technical debt and certain revenue streams can be discovered and defined in advance of any debt retirement effort.
 This knowledge is helpful in estimating the contributions to MICs or MPrin from revenue stream disruption.

 Extended time-to-market

 Although technologists are keenly aware of productivity effects of technical debt, these effects can be small compared to the costs of extended time-to-market.
 In the presence of outstanding technical debt, time-to-market expands not only as a result of productivity reduction, but also from resource shortages and resource contention.
-Extended time-to-market can lead to delays in realizing revenue potential.
-And it can cause persistent and irreparable reductions in market share.
-To facilitate comparisons between different technical debt retirement proposals, estimates of these effects are invaluable.
+Extended time-to-market can lead to delays in realizing revenue potential, and persistent and irreparable reductions in market share.
+To facilitate comparisons between different technical debt retirement proposals, estimates of these effects should follow standard patterns.

 Data flow disruption

-All data flow disruptions aren’t created equal.
-Some data flow processes can detect their own disruptions and backfill as needed.
-For these flows, the main contribution to MICs or MPrin is delay.
-And the most expensive of these are delays in receiving or processing orders.
-Less significant but still important are delays in responding to anomalous conditions.
-Data flows that cannot detect disruptions are usually less critical.
-But they nevertheless have costs too.
-All of these consequences can be modeled and estimated.
-We can develop standard packages for doing so.
-And we can apply them repeatedly to MICs or MPrin estimates for different kinds of technical debt.
+All data flow disruptions are not created equal.
+Some data flow processes can detect their own disruptions and backfill when necessary.
+For these flows, the main consequence that might contribute to MICs or MPrin is delay.
+And the most expensive of these are delays in receipt of orders, delays in processing orders, and delays in responding to anomalous conditions.
+Data flows that cannot detect disruptions are usually less critical, but they nevertheless have costs too.
+All of these consequences can be modeled and estimated, and we can develop standard packages for doing so that we can apply repeatedly to MICs or MPrin estimates for different kinds of technical debt.

 Last words

 Estimates of MICs or MPrin are helpful in estimating the costs of retiring technical debt.
 They’re also helpful in estimating the costs of not retiring technical debt.
-In either case, they’re only estimates.
-They have error bars and confidence limits.
+In either case, they’re only estimates, and as such, they have error bars and confidence limits.
 The accounting systems we now use have no error bars.
 That, too, is a shortcoming that must be addressed.

 References